Wednesday, February 22, 2012 Detailed Auto Topics

 Hose problems

-It is also best to place the auxiliary cooler inline with, and after the existing radiator cooler.
+It is always best to place the auxiliary cooler inline with, and after the existing radiator cooler.
 With the factory installation kit, this should be easy, as all necessary fittings and lines are usually supplied.
 With an aftermarket cooler, lines must often be cut and hoses attached.

 A line must have a barb to hold a hose, double clamps will not help